mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 Once complete, continue to [attach your cluster][attach-cluster] to Kommander.

-You should expect to see that cert-manager will fail to deploy due to your existing `cert-manager` installation.
-This is expected and can be ignored.
+Your cert-manager will fail to deploy due to your existing `cert-manager` installation.
+This behavior is expected and can be ignored.

 ### Kommander Cluster with custom SSL certificate